-On the USP website, the study was announced, but the clinic participants were responsible for self reference; 2 other sites, reference (adherence to protocol) could be by the right mood of participants or be referred by your doctor.
+On the USP website, the study was announced, but clinic participants were responsible for self-referral; in other 2 sites, the reference (adherence to the protocol) could be on the part of the participants in the right way or be referred by their doctor.
 A total of 986 people were addressed or referred to.
-These 82 (8%) turned out to have an HIV + diagnosis already on the subscription while 106 not qualify the risk criteria.
-798 The rest were invited to an initial screening visit and of these, 490 (61%) participated.
-At this point, more 3 people tested HIV-positive and a few others were disqualified from the study for medical reasons, such as chronic kidney disease; 427 participated in his first visit of registration.
+These 82 (8%) ended up having an HIV + diagnosis already on enrollment, while 106 did not meet the risk criteria.
+The remaining 798 were invited for an initial screening visit and of these, 490 (61%) participated.
+At this point, more 3 people tested HIV-positive and some others were declassified from the study for clinical reasons, such as chronic kidney disease; 427 participated in their first sign-up visit.

 A total of 409 people started PrEP. -pouco More of 400 initially planned.
 This represents a 51% of PrEP funding among all those who were potentially eligible.
 6% (24 individuals) were transgender women; although this is still a relatively small number represents the highest proportion of trans people so far enrolled in a study of PrEP and it is encouraging that 67% of potentially eligible transgender women have started PrEP.

 A higher proportion of potentially eligible persons (78%) in said fully self USP site started PrEP than any of the other sites 2 (62,5 on the CRT) and 38,5 Fiocruz; Qualitative research attempts to elucidate the differences in recruitment rates.